Computer Tomography (CT) Safety During Pregnancy

 Illness during pregnancy

 If you become ill during pregnancy, both you and your unborn child become patients.
-However, prior to treatment, your doctor has to determine the medical issue and the possible conditions that could be affecting you and your baby.
+Before treatment, your doctor must determine your medical needs and health conditions that could be affecting you and your baby.

 In a pregnant patient, where both the baby and mother are being imaged, other imaging exams, such as ultrasound or magnetic resonance imaging (MRI), that do not involve x-rays, may be used if they provide the information your doctor needs.

-However, when ultrasound or MRI does not provide the answers needed, or there is a time constraint, CT may be the best imaging option.
+When ultrasound or MRI does not provide the answers needed, or the information is needed quickly, CT may be the best imaging option.
 This is a decision for you and your doctor to make together.

 CT risks during pregnancy

-If the abdomen or pelvis is not being imaged, such as in chest or head CT, then there is no risk to the baby.
+If the abdomen or pelvis is not being imaged, such as in chest or head CT, there is no risk to the baby from radiation.

 The amount of radiation used in normal CT imaging has never been shown to cause harm to an unborn child.
-However, if the CT scan includes the abdomen or pelvis, then there may be a slight risk to the baby.
-An unborn baby exposed to CT during pregnancy may have a one in 1,000 greater chance of developing a cancer as a child.
-The level of risk is not proven and may be nonexistent.
-The radiologist (a doctor with expertise in medical imaging) and the CT technologist can adjust the CT exam techniques to lower the radiation dose to your baby if they know you are pregnant.
+However, if the CT scan examines the abdomen or pelvis area, then there may be a very slight risk to the baby.
+An unborn baby exposed to CT during pregnancy may have about a one in 1,000 greater chance of developing a cancer as a child.
+The level of risk is not proven though, and may be nonexistent.
+The radiologist (a doctor with expertise in medical imaging) and the CT technologist will adjust the CT exam techniques to lower the radiation dose to your baby if they know you are pregnant.